 Kazakhstan’s varied landscape supports lots of wildlife.
 The rare saiga antelope lives on the steppe, as do roe deer, wolves, and badgers.
 In the hills are brown bears, wolves, and the endangered and shy snow leopard.

 The people of Kazakhstan are called Kazakhs and the language they speak is Kazakh.
 Most also speak Russian.
 About 70% of Kazakhs are Muslim and just under 2% are Catholic.
-Some of these children live in poverty, so Mission Together helps them attend school by paying for school meals, transport, and uniforms.
+Some Kazakh Catholic churches have started Holy Childhood (Mission Together) clubs for children in the area.
+At these clubs, children meet to learn more about Jesus, take part in activities and games, and pray for themselves and for children around the world.